 The basic premise is that most people have an unrealistic idea of what growth in business looks like.
 They believe it happens exponentially from the start (something Godin calls the “Naive Curve”).
 But this is rarely true – even with the best ideas.

 In reality, most people start with lots of energy and excitement.
-And as they launch a new business or website, they experience an initial jolt of results, which sends positive feedback and encourages the entrepreneur to put in more effort.
+And as they launch a new business or even prepare for a new website launch, they experience an initial jolt of results, which sends positive feedback and encourages the entrepreneur to put in more effort.

 But then something inevitable happens: Results flat line while effort simultaneously increases.